How to Increase Your Emotional Energy and Get out of Survival Mode

 Scarcity belief reprogramming

 The cognitive lock is real, and it needs to be worked directly.
 But this is not about positive thinking or replacing negative beliefs with optimistic ones.
-It is about examining the evidence base the loop has constructed and asking whether it accurately reflects your actual capacity — or the capacity of a version of you running on empty.
+It is about examining the evidence base the loop has constructed and asking whether it accurately reflects your actual capacity — or rather the capacity of a version of you running on empty.
 Beliefs like I am not competent enough or I need this exact income level to be okay were formed under specific conditions.
 Those conditions are not permanent, and neither are the conclusions they generated.

 Building autonomy — from practical to psychological